arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ## CAN Bus (Onboard Transceiver)

 ## JTAG Pins
-For developers aiming to investigate and understand the intricate details of development, the Portenta Hat Carrier features a built-in JTAG interface.
+For developers aiming to investigate and understand the intricate details of development, the Portenta Max Carrier features a built-in JTAG interface.
 This tool is crucial for hardware debugging, offering real-time observation.
 Through the JTAG pins, users can smoothly debug and program, guaranteeing accurate and optimal device performance.

 ![Portenta Max Carrier onboard JTAG pin](assets/jtag-conn.png)

-The pins used for the JTAG debug port on the Portenta Hat Carrier are the following:
+The pins used for the JTAG debug port on the Portenta Max Carrier are the following:

 | **Pin number** | **Power Net** | **Portenta HD Standard Pin** |                         **High-Density Pin**                         | **Interface** |
 |:--------------:|:-------------:|:----------------------------:|:--------------------------------------------------------------------:|:-------------:|